AI Concepts

 How these concepts connect

-Large language models generate responses, embeddings convert data into vectors, vector databases store and retrieve them, retrieval systems connect everything to real-world information, and AI agents orchestrate these components to take autonomous action.
+Transformers are the underlying architecture, large language models generate responses, embeddings convert data into vectors, vector databases store and retrieve them, retrieval systems connect everything to real-world information, tool use lets models act on that information, and AI agents orchestrate these components to take autonomous action.
 Together they form the standard architecture for enterprise AI deployment in 2026.

 LLMs